Bachelor of Science in Education in Secondary Education

 Discover the full Bachelor of Science in Education in Secondary Education course listing by visiting the Academic Catalog.

-Graduates of the BSE in Secondary Education program are well-prepared for various rewarding educational careers.
-With a strong foundation in educational theory and extensive practical experience, graduates can pursue several career paths, including:
+Graduates are well-prepared for a range of rewarding careers in secondary education.
+With a strong foundation in educational theory and extensive hands-on experience, they are equipped to pursue a variety of professional roles, including:

 Secondary School Teacher

-As a secondary school teacher, graduates will educate and inspire students in middle and high schools.
-They will design and deliver subject-specific lessons, assess student learning, and support students’ academic and personal growth throughout their educational journeys.
+Secondary school teachers educate and inspire students in middle and high school settings by delivering subject-specific instruction and supporting academic growth.
+They design engaging lessons, assess student learning, and foster skills that support both academic success and personal development throughout students’ educational journeys.

 Educational Consultant